Insektaure/pkDex/README.md

 pkDex supports multiple languages using JSON translation files loaded at runtime.

-- UI strings in XML use i18n references like `@i18n/pkdex/...`.
+- UI strings in XML use Borealis i18n references like `@i18n/pkdex/...` and follow the system locale.
 - Translation files are located in `resources/i18n/<locale>/*.json`.
 - The default English strings are in `resources/i18n/en-US/pkdex.json`.
 - To add a new language, create `resources/i18n/<your-locale>/pkdex.json` with the same keys.